chenxingqiang/secret-learn/doc/model_persistence.rst

 sandboxed environment to safeguard against computational and memory exploits.

-Also note that there are no supported ways to load a model trained with a different version of jax-sklearn.
-While using :mod:`skops.io`, :mod:`joblib`, :mod:`pickle`, or `cloudpickle`_, models saved using one version of jax-sklearn might load in other versions, however, this is entirely unsupported and inadvisable.
+Also note that there are no supported ways to load a model trained with a different version of secret-learn.
+While using :mod:`skops.io`, :mod:`joblib`, :mod:`pickle`, or `cloudpickle`_, models saved using one version of secret-learn might load in other versions, however, this is entirely unsupported and inadvisable.
 It should also be kept in mind that operations performed on such data could give different and unexpected results, or even crash your Python process.

-In order to rebuild a similar model with future versions of jax-sklearn, additional metadata should be saved along the pickled model:
+In order to rebuild a similar model with future versions of secret-learn, additional metadata should be saved along the pickled model:

 * The training data, e.g. a reference to an immutable snapshot
 * The Python source code used to generate the model
-* The versions of jax-sklearn and its dependencies
+* The versions of secret-learn and its dependencies
 * The cross validation score obtained on the training data

 This should make it possible to check that the cross-validation score is in the